 Programmatic ads will account for 86% of all digital ad spend in two years, reaching $66 billion by 2020.

 Businesses will need to figure out where programmatic guarantees fit into their ad mix.
-The strategy is not difficult: When the financial and operational efficiencies outweigh the cost of using Programmatic Guaranteed transactions, publishers should utilise this emerging transaction type.
+The strategy is not difficult: When the financial and operational efficiencies outweigh the cost of using Programmatic Guaranteed transactions, publishers should utilize this emerging transaction type.

 This change won’t happen overnight.
 Operational inertia and a bias toward the status quo will persist.
-Publisher teams, media buyers and salespeople are not going to instantly adapt.
+Publisher teams, media buyers, and salespeople are not going to instantly adapt.
 But this shift is coming, and it’s being driven by buyers and advertisers.